pranav9487/docu-buddy-blue/README.md

 - shadcn-ui
 - Tailwind CSS

-# DocuBuddy - AI-Powered Documentation Assistant
+# DocsAi - AI-Powered Documentation Assistant

 DocuBuddy is an intelligent documentation assistant that helps teams access and understand their company's knowledge base efficiently using natural language processing.